-Caffeine is a naturally occurring stimulant belonging to the alklaloid family.
+Caffeine is a naturally occurring stimulant belonging to the alkaloid family.
 It has been termed the most widely consumed psychoactive substance in the world.
-The two most popular sources of caffeine are coffee and tea leaves.
+The two most popular sources of caffeine are coffee beans and tea leaves.
 Other sources include cocoa beans, energy drinks and some over-the-counter medications.

-How much is too much?
+How much caffeine is too much?

 - Women who are pregnant should consume no more than 200mg/day (for a 65kg person)